10 Essential Award Winning Assamese Movies Of The Decade (2010s)

 At its core, the film narrates the events in the monotonous life of six youths who are the inhabitants of the world’s largest river island, Majuli.
 The inclusion of several sub-plots within the narrative framework gives the film shape – modern folklore of rural Assam.
 And the credit goes to the meticulous screenwriting that successfully brings forward abstract and satirical presentation of Majuli’s sad existence and pain through its characters and their aspirations.
 Unsure about utilizing their creative expertise, in singing and acting, the youthful characters resign their fate to a goat husbandry farm for their livelihood.
 The friends bond over collective concerns and strive to find joy in living life together.
 They also harbor the prospect for business acumen by proposing a policy, in which they dream to receive financial protection as well as reimbursement against losses of their goat.

 But one of their friends who work as an insurance agent in the village thwarts their plan by informing them that due to the annual flood in the region his company does entertain insurance policy of cattle inhabiting their beloved river island.
 Thus, the filmmaker takes a subtle satiric dig at the negligence of the government towards the havoc wrecked by the flood in the region every year.
 But besides their business interest, the friends also jointly cultivate a desire to form a close personal acquaintance with the same woman, which is their reason for retreating to their native land.
-At the Prag Cine Awards, 2021 Sonmoni Sarma won the award for the Best Supporting Actor and Zubeen Garg as the Best Male Playback Singer.
+At the Prag Cine Awards, 2021 Sonmoni Sarma won the award for the Best Supporting Actor and Zubeen Garg was nominated as the Best Male Playback Singer.
+At the Sailadhar Baruah Film Awards North East, 2019, the film had won the award for the Best Film.

 10. Aamis (Ravening, 2019)